nicholaschenai/ai-for-code/README.md

     - In most cases, improvement nears or exceeds 2 BLEU;.
 Max 30 BLEU on php task
 - they make use of the fact that variable/ method names have info in them
 - [tree sitter](https://github.com/tree-sitter/tree-sitter) to derive semantic facts
-- Data Flow Graph useful but can be very long, trunated to 30 lines
+- Data Flow Graph useful but can be very long, truncated to 30 lines